A rating decision is based on:

 During an assessment, the grading assessor assesses a number of areas in the accommodation establishment, including the exterior surroundings, public service areas, bedrooms, bathrooms and dinning/restaurant facilities.
 In each of these areas the following is evaluated: ambience and atmosphere, housekeeping, spaciousness and overall impression, accessories, equipment, furniture, fittings and fixtures, décor and flooring, temperature control ,lighting, linen, parking, grounds and gardens, appearance of buildings, service levels, presentation of food and drinks, variety and appearance of menus, efficiency of checking in/out, porterage, staff appearance and tourist information.

 Botswana Tourism Organisation has employed a team of 11 trained grading assessors who have undergone internationally recognised training in the principles and etiquette of grading.
-Assessors hold certificates valid for two years upon which they have to go for further training.
-Refresher courses are conducted intermittently.
+Assessors hold valid certificates and there are refresher courses conducted intermittently.

 All members of the committee possess special expertise in the field of tourism.
 The current members of the committee are as follows:

-- Dr. Susan Keitumetse (Chairperson of the Committee and also Member of the Botswana Tourism Board);
+- Major General Otisitswe Tiroyamodimo (Chairperson of the Committee and also Member of the Botswana Tourism Board);

-- Mr. Godfrey M. Kupe (Member of the Botswana Tourism Board);
+- Ms Nozie L. McVey (Member of the Botswana Tourism Board);

-- Mr. O. Cedric Lopang (Manager, Engineering Standards, Botswana Bureau of Standards) and
+- Mr. Obonye C. Lopang (Manager, Engineering Standards, Botswana Bureau of Standards)

-- Ms. Myra T. Sekgororoane (Chief Executive Officer, Botswana Tourism Organisation).
+- Mr Zibanani Hubona ( Acting Chief Executive Officer, Botswana Tourism Organisation).

 Once the process of grading is completed, all Graded facilities are expected to display in their premises the Botswana Tourism Organisation’s plaque and the star rating as awarded.
 They are also expected to display the certificate issued to them by the Botswana Tourism inside their establishments.